House GOP votes to gut independent ethics office

 Under the ethics change pushed by Rep. Bob Goodlatte, R-Va., the non-partisan Office of Congressional Ethics would fall under the control of the House Ethics Committee, which is run by lawmakers.
 It would be known as the Office of Congressional Complaint Review, and the rule change would require that “any matter that may involve a violation of criminal law must be referred to the Committee on Ethics for potential referral to law enforcement agencies after an affirmative vote by the members,” according to Goodlatte’s office.

 Lawmakers would have the final say under the change.
-House Republicans voted 119-74 for the Goodlatte measure.
+House Republicans voted 119-74 for the Goodlatte measure despite arguments from Speaker Paul Ryan, R-Wis., and Majority Leader Kevin McCarthy, R-Calif., against the change.
+They failed to sway rank-and-file Republicans, some of whom have felt unfairly targeted by the OCE.

 Most Read Stories